 - Were completed at an accredited college or university.

 Graduate courses counted toward a degree received elsewhere may not be transferred into a degree at the University of Delaware.
 Credits from institutions outside of the United States are generally not transferable to the University of Delaware.

 Withdrawal after the free drop-add period

-If the notification of the intention to withdraw from all registered courses is made after the free drop-add deadline, the student must request in writing permission to be withdrawn by the Office of Graduate and Professional Education.
+If the notification of the intention to withdraw from all registered courses is made after the free drop-add deadline, the student must request in writing permission to be withdrawn by the Graduate College.
 A tuition rebate is made only for course withdrawals made before the end of late registration in the fall and spring semesters and before the end of the first week of classes in either summer session.
 If a student withdraws unofficially, registration is continued until the end of the term and the student receives failing (Z) grades in all courses.
 Rights to any rebates to which the student might have otherwise been entitled are also forfeited.